jjbuck/jonathanjbuck-website/content/posts/migrating-mongodb-to-dynamodb.md

     })

 ### Get Post
-posts.js originally fetched the post with.
+posts.js originally fetched the post with the following code.

     let post = await Post.findOne({id: id});
     resp.send(post);

-The Dynamo version is again a little more verbose:
+The Dynamo version is again a little more verbose.

     docClient.get(params, async function(err, data) {
         if (err) {